Stock market today: Asian shares retreat after a lackluster day on Wall St, but Tokyo jumps 2%

-HONG KONG — Asian shares retreated Wednesday after a lackluster session on Wall Street, though Tokyo broke ranks, gaining more than 2% after the government said it would double its disaster reserves by nearly $7 billion.
+HONG KONG — Asian shares retreated Wednesday after a lackluster session on Wall Street, though Tokyo broke ranks, gaining more than 2% as a weaker yen lifted stock prices for export manufacturers.

 U.S. futures declined while oil prices gained.

-The S&P/ASX 200 in Australia slipped 0.7% to 7,469.20.
-Wednesday's data showed Australian consumer price inflation, or CPI, dropped to a nearly two-year low of 4.3% in November, accompanied by a sharp slowdown in core inflation, increasing expectations of policy easing measures.
+The S&P/ASX 200 in Australia slipped 0.7% to 7,468.50.
+Wednesday's data showed Australian consumer price inflation, or CPI, dropped to a nearly two-year low of 4.3% in November, raising expectations of policy easing measures.

 On Tuesday, the S&P 500 slipped 0.1% to 4,756.50, following its best day in nearly two months.
 The Dow Jones Industrial Average fell 0.4% to 37,525.16, and the Nasdaq composite rose 0.1% to 14,857.71.